 The Social Security Administration provides social security retirement, disability and survivor benefits, supplemental security income and extra help with Medicare prescription drug costs for low-income people with disabilities.
 The Social Security Administration has 5 offices in the Cincinnati metropolitan area, including Hamilton, Clermont, Brown, Butler and Warren counties.

 The Super Jobs Center provides direction and oversight to both businesses and job seekers at no cost - by working to improve the overall business climate and to ensure economic growth and prosperity - as a one-stop employment resource.
 Services include: recruitment assistance, hiring events, employer seminars, training, job matches, pre-screening and jobseeker workshops.
 Super Jobs Center has three locations, Downtown, Springdale and Bond Hill.

 Technology Assisting People in Need provides computers, monitors, printers and more for disabled and disadvantaged individuals and support agencies.

 U.S. Department of Housing and Urban Development (HUD)

-The U.S. Department of Housing and Urban Development is a nationwide organization, including a Cincinnati office which covers 13 counties in Southwest Ohio, and offers housing assistance to generally low and moderate-income individuals.
-The U.S. Department of Housing and Urban Development provides rental assistance, homeownership assistance, homeless assistance, fair housing/housing discrimination complaints and economic development.
+The U.S. Department of Housing and Urban Development is a nationwide organization with a Cincinnati office which covers 13 counties in Southwest Ohio and offers housing assistance to generally low and moderate-income earning individuals.
+The U.S. Department of Housing and Urban Development provides rental assistance, homeownership assistance, homeless assistance, help with fair housing/housing discrimination complaints and economic development.

 The YWCA is the largest women's organization in the world, with associations across the US and in 83 countries.
-The YWCA's mission is to empower women, and one imperative is to eliminate racism.
-The YWCA 's current programming focuses on critical issues through crisis intervention, training and education, health and wellness, and recognition and advocacy.
+The YWCA's mission is to empower women and to eliminate racism.
+The YWCA 's current programming focuses on critical issues through crisis intervention, training, and education, health and wellness, recognition and advocacy.